-The regulations for this degree are to be read in conjunction with all other relevant statutes and regulations including the Academic Statutes and Regulations.
+The regulations for this diploma are to be read in conjunction with all other relevant statutes and regulations including the Academic Statutes and Regulations.

-1 In order to be admitted to this programme a student needs to have:
+1 In order to be admitted to this programme, a student needs to:

 Duration and Total Points Value